CompleteBlenderCreator/05-Animated-Lamp-Original/README.md

 + Learn how to add additional bones to an armature.
 + Understand that a new bone does not have to be connected to the previous one.

+### 21a Applying Transforms With Animations

++ Quick Reminder
++ If not done can have some very confusing issues
++ Remember Edit mode for editing

 ### 22 Pose Mode

 + Be introduced to pose mode